DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Behind him was a cross, stuck to the floor.
 This enormous thing that could fit an entire human, was rather a coffin in the shape of a cross.
-It was red and semi-transparent...
+The cross was red and semi-transparent...
 Locked up inside was a struggling figure.

 "Now we shall commence execution."